mistic-lab/gr-flex/README.md

 ![Sample Output](./images/sample-output.png)

 ## Troubleshooting
 If you're having problems installing [PythonNet](#pythonnet) the following may help.
+We have no idea why some of these things work, but if they're listed below it was part of our solution.
+There is [a documented problem](https://github.com/pythonnet/pythonnet/issues/555) at the time of this writing (Nov.
+2017) to get PythonNet running with Mono.

 - [setuptools](pypi.python.org/pypi/setuptools) **(At least on Ubuntu 16.04, setuptools is likely outdated which causes problems installing pip as well as pythonnet)**.
 To check which version you have, run:
 ```python